gfldex/perl6-concurrent-file-find/README.md

 that can be used to close the channel behind the `List` to abort any still ongoing fetching.
 This is a bit wonky and may produce a warning when the underlying `Promise` is `DESTROY`ed.
 There are various inclusive and exclusive filter options as described below.
+Files are sorted before directories in the returned list for any directory.
+Only after items are returned recursion into sub-directories may occur.

 #### Matcher